May 17, 2020

 But the second way of engaging audiences is perhaps the more effective one, and this is by integrating other elements that we’ve already examined, such as incorporating aspects of gamification, graphic designs and ensuring it is mobile-friendly.
 All these elements help in keeping your participants engaged in the content and therefore more likely to continue to participate.

 Are you interested in learning more about microlearning and its benefits?
-Visit EdApp today to see how they can help.
+Visit EdApp Learning Management System (LMS) today to see how this educational technology can help.
 EdApp’s multi-award-winning mobile app is the new standard in eLearning and offers support for microlearning, mobile learning, spaced repetition and gamification.